msemtd/elden-bong/README.md

 * not going down the React route for now
 * jBox for dialog boxes
 * YAML for settings

+# As a container for little game ideas
+Why maintain multiple repos for projects that nobody else cares about?
+Hmmm, my goal is to evolve a convenient and enjoyable platform for mostly 3D desktop applications.
+I can just bundle all my other throwaway junk apps in here and use this app as a vehicle.

+* pitrain-node
+* Kanjifun
+* cards-dude
+* moanswooper

+2D game mode with "mostly" fixed camera - allow user to choose a nice camera position (relative to gameplay board) and save it in a list of favourites.
+Pause and resume of sub-games.
+Maybe tie into the Elden Bong narrative and use them as side-quests!

 # LICENSES AND ATTRIBUTION